maheshwari832001/Java-Socket-Communication/README.md

 **Description**

--This project demonstrates client-server communication using Java sockets.
-It includes:
+This project demonstrates client-server communication using Java sockets.
+It includes:<br>
--One-way communication: The client sends data to the server.
+One-way communication: The client sends data to the server.<br>
--Two-way communication: The server processes and responds to the client's request.
+Two-way communication: The server processes and responds to the client's request.<br>

 **Features**